nandanugg/DeveloperHandbook/git.md

 ### Task 3
   1. Create a github repository, make the project name same as our current git folder name
-  2. Copy the git HTTPS url and add remote to our local git
+  2. Copy the git HTTPS url and [add remote](#remotes) to our local git
-  3. Push to github
+  3. [Push](#pushing) (`git push -u origin master`) to github
   4. Create a file called readme.md (still in master branch)
   5. Fill that file with introduction telling that this is your git practice repository
-  6. Commit & push
+  6. Commit & push (`git push`)

 ### Homework
   1. Checkout to development branch
   2. Push development branch to remote (`git push -u origin development`)
-     - Remember this code, in future we will only say like "push development branch" and you should understand what should you type
+     - Remember this code, in future we will only say like "push development branch" or "push staging branch" and you should understand what should you type
   3. Create branch called "staging"
   4. Checkout to staging branch
   5. Add new file called "todo.md"